bharath-709457/explore-github/README.md

 # explore-github
-this is to explore git-hub
+this is to explore git-Hub